YasirKhan224/YasirKhan224/README.md

 👋 Hello!
 I’m Yasir Khan – Data Analyst 🚀

 🔍 About Me
-I’m a tech professional currently working at **DXC Technology** as a **Mainframe Developer**, where I support insurance clients by managing policy-related data with COBOL and DB2.
-Alongside my role, I’m building strong expertise in **Data Analytics** with Python, SQL, Power BI, and Excel.
+I’m a tech professional currently working at **DXC Technology** as Analyst II Software Engineer, I’ve strong expertise in **Data Analytics** with Python, SQL, Power BI, and Excel.

 ---